Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 A Wide Range of Free Trial Options

-With CyberGhost’s 24-hour, three-day, and seven-day free trials — along with its 45-day money back guarantee — you can try out the VPN for several weeks before committing to a long-term subscription.
+With CyberGhost’s 24-hour, 3-day, and 7-day free trials — along with its 45-day money back guarantee — you can try out the VPN for several weeks before committing to a long-term subscription.

 Therefore, you can watch just one or two blackout NHL games using CyberGhost completely free.
 Simply sign up to one of its free trials, or claim your money back within 45 days.